Information Design and Full Implementation in Nonatomic Games: Examples

 \section{Examples}

-The following examples illustrate the notion of \ac{BCWE} in two basic games and show how to implement the social cost-minimizing \ac{BCWE} as an obedient \ac{BWE} of the basic game extended with a direct information structure.
-They also show that restricting attention to public information or deterministic flows is not without loss of generality.
+The following examples illustrate the notion of \ac{BCWE} in two simple games and show how to implement the total welfare-maximizing \ac{BCWE} as an obedient \ac{BWE} of the game extended with a direct information structure.
+The examples also show that restricting attention to public information or deterministic flows is not without loss of generality in terms of efficiency.

-\begin{example} Consider the following basic game from \citet{DasKamMir:Allerton2017}.\footnote{\citet{DasKamMir:Allerton2017} study optimal information design in certain examples of nonatomic congestion games where i.i.d.\ signals are optimal.
-However, in general, the assumption of i.i.d.\ signals is not without loss of optimality. \citet{ZhuSav:arXiv2020} analyze the computational challenges of finding the optimal information structure and show that i.i.d.\ signals are optimal for congestion games with two actions and affine costs.} The set of actions is $\actions=\{\act,\actalt\}$.
-There are two possible states, $\states = \braces*{\lstate,\hstate}$, with a prior distribution of $\prior(\lstate) = \prior(\hstate) = 1/2$.
-The cost of action $\act$ depends only on the state, whereas the cost of action $\actalt$ is independent of the state and increases with $\flow_{\actalt}$: